A No-go theorem for device-independent security in relativistic causal theories: Appendix B: Communication complexity advantage in Relativistic Causal theories.

 As a second example, we present games where RC correlations allow the players to win with certainty (success probability one) while the best no-signaling strategy gives a success probability less than one.
 In these games, we consider three parties, of whom only the outputs of two parties appear in the winning constraint, while the third player helps the others achieve their task, so that one might term these games as "games with allies" (GWA).
 Specifically, we propose a GWA game for Alice and Charlie with Bob as the ally, with a winning constraint given by

 where as usual $x,y,z$ denote the inputs of the three players and $a,b,c$ denote their respective outputs.
-In the literature the condition (\ref{eq:gwagame}) appears in \cite{key-1} as a communication complexity task for Alice and Charlie to compute functions $f\left(x,y,z\right)=h\left(x,y\right)\oplus g\left(y,z\right)$, sharing 1 bit of information and without communication with Bob.
 For this game, a simple maximization over the usual no-signaling constraints by a linear program shows that $\omega_{ns}(GWA) = \frac{3}{4}$.
 In fact, a classical strategy exists that achieves this value, and is simply given when Alice and Charlie output $a=c=0$ for any input $x,y,z$.
 When $y=0$, this strategy satisfies the winning constraint $a \oplus c = (x \oplus z) y = 0$, and when $y=1$, this strategy satisfies $a \oplus c = (x \oplus z)$ in exactly half of the cases, so that the optimal success probability $\omega_c(GWA) = \frac{3}{4}$ is achieved.
 On the other hand using a RC box is it possible to win the GWA with certainty.
 Specifically, consider the RC Box (Extremal box class nr.
-76 in Appendix F):
+76 in Appendix G):